MJacred/godot-insight/04_systems/navigation.md

   * the distinction to `path_desired_distance` really only matters when your target is really big, but you don't want to mess up how waypoints are handled.
 In this case, set it to a higher value than `path_desired_distance`.
 Or if your target is really "small", say infront of a shop, which usually has no collision set, use a smaller value than `path_desired_distance`.
   * once it is reached, the `target_reached` signal is emitted

+#### Path calculation and Signals

-Mind that some method calls on an agent re-triggers pathfinding:
+Mind that many method calls on an agent re-trigger pathfinding; examples:
-* `set_navigation_layers()`
+* `set_navigation_layers()` & `set_navigation_layer_value`
 * `set_navigation_map()`
-* `get_next_path_position()`
+* `get_next_path_position()` (only when necessary)
 * crossing the threshold set by `set_path_max_distance()`.
 For more info, see chapter `Avoidance`

+You get notified about this in the `path_changed` signal.

 Re-calculating a path can re-trigger some signals you already handled.
+Therefore, calling these methods while you're handling an agent signal, e.g. `waypoint_reached`, will cause an infinite recursion.

+**target_reached** vs **navigation_finished**
-Once the `navigation_finished` signal is emitted, the path is "done".
-As mentioned before, whether your agent reached the target or not is an entirely different matter.
+The `navigation_finished` signal is emitted once the path is "done".
+As mentioned before, whether your agent reached the target or only the closest possible navigation point are two entirely different things.
+Note: this signal and `target_reached` are not guaranteed to be emitted in any specific order.
+A deferred update, for example, can help you to truly handle "target reached".
 Once this signal is emitted, pathfinding won't be tre-triggered, until you call `set_target_position()` again.